nogibjj/mts79-mini-project-8/README.md

-# Births CRUD CLI Tool
+# SQLite Command Line Tool with Rust
 [![CICD](https://github.com/nogibjj/mona-saeed-sqlite-rust/actions/workflows/CI.yml/badge.svg)](https://github.com/nogibjj/mona-saeed-sqlite-rust/actions/workflows/CI.yml)

 ## Overview

-The **Births CRUD CLI Tool** is a command line utility designed to perform CRUD (Create, Read, Update, Delete) operations on the `births.csv` file included in the data folder.
+The sqlite is a command line utility designed to perform CRUD (Create, Read, Update, Delete) operations on the `births.csv` file included in the data folder.
 This tool allows users to manage the dataset effectively through various command line commands.

 ## Features

-- **Create**: Create a new table in the SQLite database based on the `births.csv` schema.
+- **Create**: Create a new table in the `births_database.db` SQLite database based on the `births.csv` schema.
 - **query**: Execute custom SQL queries to retrieve data from the database.
 - **Delete**: Drop tables or delete records from the database.
 - **Load Data**: Load data from the `births.csv` file into the SQLite database.